 DWR has the authority to investigate, plan, construct, and develop water-related projects, and serves as a mechanism to financially support those efforts throughout North Dakota.
 There are seven divisions that make up the DWR: Administration, Atmospheric Resources, Planning and Education, Regulatory, State Engineer, Water Appropriation, and Water Development.

-DWR is primarily located in the State Office Building near the State Capitol in Bismarck, North Dakota.
+DWR is primarily located in the Bank of ND Building, 1200 Memorial Highway, Bismarck, North Dakota.
 In addition, DWR has field offices in Fargo, and near Minnewaukan.

 Office of the State Engineer

 North Dakota’s State Engineer is responsible for several regulatory functions and responsibilities as part of the Department of Water Resources, including allocation of the state’s waters, dam safety, and drainage.

 The Department of Water Resources will sustainably manage and develop North Dakota’s water resources for the health, safety, and prosperity of its people, businesses, agriculture, energy, industry, recreation, and natural resources.

 To responsibly manage North Dakota’s water needs and risks for the people’s benefit.